Augmented Lagrangian Method for Second-Order Cone Programs under Second-Order Sufficiency: Well-Posedness and Convergence Analysis of ALM for SOCPs

 Since $\rok\ge\bar\rho$, by \eqref{cons2}, we get $1-\dfrac{\kappa_1}{\rok}>\dfrac{1}{2}$, which ensures that

 Applying finally the error bounds \eqref{eb} and \eqref{eb1} and then appealing to \eqref{cons2} and \eqref{ep} yields

 which together with the induction assumption \eqref{pt10} brings us to

 This finishes our induction argument to justify \eqref{pt10} for all $k\in\N$.
 Observe that the latter inclusion along with \eqref{cons2} implies that $\|\lkk-\olm\|\le\epsilon$ while allowing us to use Theorem~\ref{solv} to construct the next primal iterate $x^{k+2}$.
 Since \eqref{eq11} holds for all $k\in \N$, we clearly get that $(x^k,\lm^k)\to(\ox,\olm)$ as $k\to\infty$.
-Furthermore, the obtained estimate tells us that rate of convergence of $(x^k,\lm^k)$ to $(\ox,\olm)$ is linear, which therefore completes the proof of the theorem. \end{proof} To conclude the paper, let us compare the convergence analysis of Algorithm~\ref{Alg1} given in Theorem~\ref{locpd} with the one provided recently by Kanzow and Steck \cite{KaS17,KaS19} for the class of ${\cal C}^2$-cone reducible conic programs that includes SOCPs.
-There are significant differences between Algorithm~\ref{Alg1} and the ALM method developed in \cite{KaS17,KaS19}.
-First and foremost, the latter publications use instead of $\lm^k$ a certain vector $w^k$ from a bounded set in the formation of subproblems \eqref{ag1}.
-This is different from the classical ALM method for constrained optimization, including NLPs.
-It seems to us that the main reason for such a change is that the usage of $\lm^k$ from the updating scheme \eqref{lkk} is essentially more challenging to conduct an adequate convergence analysis of the ALM method, since it requires to prove the uniform boundedness of the sequence of multipliers.
-While the algorithm in \cite{KaS17,KaS19} uses a particular updating scheme for the penalty parameter $\rho_k$, our approach reveals that there is no need to confine the convergence analysis to a particular updating scheme for $\rho_k$ as long as we keep it sufficiently large.
-Also, as mentioned in Section~\ref{intro}, the solvability of subproblems \eqref{ag1} was not addressed in \cite{KaS17,KaS19}.
+Furthermore, the obtained estimate tells us that rate of convergence of $(x^k,\lm^k)$ to $(\ox,\olm)$ is linear, which therefore completes the proof of the theorem. \end{proof} To conclude the paper, let us compare the convergence analysis of the ALM given in Theorem~\ref{locpd} with the one provided recently by Kanzow and Steck \cite{KaS17,KaS19} for the class of ${\cal C}^2$-cone reducible conic programs that includes SOCPs.
+These publications were devoted to convergence analysis of a modified version of the ALM, called the {\em safeguarded augmented Lagrangian methods} therein, in which the $\lm^k$ in the formation of subproblems \eqref{ag1} is replaced with a certain vector $w^k$ chosen from a bounded set or obtained from the projection of $\lm^k$ onto a bounded set.
+The main motivation for this modification comes from the fact that the dual sequence, constructed by the standard ALM, may be unbounded in general.
+As has been extensively documented in \cite{abm1,abm3,abm2,bm14}, this modification has a remarkable global convergence theory and was successfully implemented in the ALGENCAN software; see \cite[Chapter~10]{bm14} for a through discussion about the different aspects of this implementation.
+Also, note that while the safeguarded ALM in \cite{KaS17,KaS19} uses a particular updating scheme for the penalty parameter $\rho_k$, our approach reveals that there is no need to confine the convergence analysis of the standard ALM to a particular updating scheme for $\rho_k$ as long as we keep it sufficiently large.
+Also, as mentioned in Section~\ref{intro}, the solvability of the standard ALM subproblems \eqref{ag1} was not addressed in \cite{KaS17,KaS19}.
 Let us finally emphasize that the progress achieved in this paper is largely based on the application and development of powerful tools of second-order variational analysis and generalized differentiation.